 - Suggested accommodations

-Accommodations are determined based on documentation content, Student’s self-report and DSC’s evaluation at intake.
+Accommodations are determined based on documentation content, student’s self-report and the DSC’s evaluation at the initial appointment.
 Once determined, accommodations remain in place for the duration of a student’s tenure at USM.
 Students who experience changes in their disability and accommodation needs should contact DSC to schedule a follow up appointment.
 Please refer to the Disability Documentation Handout to view examples of appropriate documentation.

 Please provide the supporting documentation for your IEP or 504.

 Below are forms that you provider can also complete for documentation if needed:

 Please contact the DSC with any questions or feedback.
 The DSC is open Monday through Friday 8:00 a.m. - 4:30 p.m.; phone (207) 780-4706 or email us.